Can We Keep the Sabbath Any Day of the Week?

 Photo by Jeremy Bishop

-Thus, both science and the Bible show that taking a day off every week—a Sabbath—is crucial.
-And the Bible specifies this day as “the seventh day” (Genesis 2:2), which many today believe to be Saturday.
+The Bible specifies this day as “the seventh day” (Genesis 2:2), which many today believe to be Saturday.
+But how do we really know?

 How do we know which day the Sabbath is?

-Let’s explore each of them.
+Let’s explore each piece of evidence.

-The Bible and Jesus’ example
+1. The Bible and Jesus Christ’s example

-A Bible on a table next to a coffee mug showing resting way.
+A Bible on a table next to a coffee mug

 Photo by T Steele on Unsplash